mozilla/socorro-infra/bin/deploy-prod-README.md

   - prints info about the currently checked out mozilla/socorro-infra repo
   - clones a fresh mozilla/socorro repo into /data/socorro
-    - if a SHA was specified, `git reset --hard`'s to it
+    - if a SHA or tag was specified, `git reset --hard`'s to it
   - prints info about the freshly checked out mozilla/socorro repo

   - compares the live SHA at https://crash-stats.allizom.org/status/revision/ to the freshly checked out SHA
-    - if they are the same and rebuild is not enabled, exits cleanly
+    - if they are the same and redeploy is not enabled, exits cleanly

   - checks to see if there is already an AMI for the checked out SHA
-    - if so, and rebuild is not enabled, skips to deployment using that AMI
-    - if not, creates an RPM using the checked out mozilla/socorro repository, and then creates a base AMI with that RPM installed using Packer
+    - if not, fatal error

   - gets a list of initial instances running in prod with the roles that we care to replace (lib/prod_socorro_master.list)